Haithem-Farjallah/Haithem-Farjallah/README.md

 <h2 align="center">Hi 👋!
-My name is Haithem Farjallah, and I'm an Engineering Student from Tunisia</h2>
+My name is Haithem Farjallah, and I'm an Engineering Student <br> from Tunisia</h2>

 ###

-<h6 align="left">I'm passionate about Web Development and DevOps, constantly evolving with the latest technologies to build scalable and impactful solutions.</h6>
+<h5 align="center">I'm passionate about Web Development and DevOps, constantly evolving with the latest technologies to build scalable and impactful solutions.</h5>

 ###